matteo65/ZedmeeHash/README.md

 ## Portability
-It is simple, elegant, straightforward and can be easily written in virtually any programming language.
+It is minimalist, elegant, straightforward and can be easily written in virtually any programming language.
 Currently C and Java versions are available.